 - Cut a short line at the top of the main reindeer body piece

 Cut a short line at the fold in your body piece.
 This is where we’ll insert the neck of the headpiece and glue shortly.

 - Add stick legs with a glue gun

 Using four sticks that are equal in length (an adult might need to help trim them up) add two to one side of your reindeer body.
 These will be the legs!
 Try to make sure the bottom of your sticks are evenly aligned – this will keep your reindeer standing steady.

 Once dry, flip over and add your other two legs.
 Again, you’ll want to make sure the bottom of the legs lines up with the first two so your reindeer stands up.

 - Insert the head piece and glue to secure

 Slide the “neck” of your reindeer into the cut at the top fold of the body and secure with a little craft glue or hot glue.

 This is the step that truly turns your cereal box assemblage into a reindeer!
 Use a hot glue gun to glue a twig or two to the top of your reindeer’s head.

 Truly a MAGNIFICENT reindeer.
-The combination of graphic and natural elements make for a unique handmade addition to any winter windowsill, holiday tablescape, or other spot your reindeer might like to stop and pose for the paparazzi.
+The combination of graphic and natural elements makes for a unique handmade addition to any winter windowsill, holiday tablescape, or other spots your reindeer might like to stop and pose for the paparazzi.